dangvq-daniel/CPI/readme.md

 * **Metric Computation & Aggregation** – MoM/YoY calculations per product and geography.
 * **Reproducible Pipelines** – modular, cached, and idempotent functions for production-ready workflows.
 * **Database Integration** – PostgreSQL/Supabase storage for scalable analytics.
-* **Optional Visualization Verification** – interactive dashboards with Streamlit and Plotly.
+* **Interactive Visualization** – Streamlit dashboard as the main interface for exploring the data.

 ---